 note: adopted 1950; Rabindranath TAGORE, a Nobel laureate, also wrote Bangladesh's national anthem

-Iraq name: "Mawtini" (My Homeland)
+name: "Mawtini" (My Homeland)

 lyrics/music: Ibrahim TOUQAN/Mohammad FLAYFEL